saya6k/hassio-addon-mattermost/DOCS.md

 MariaDB v10+ no longer functions as a MySQL drop-in replacement, and it’s not supported for Mattermost due to the requirement of MySQL 5.7.12.
 Prior versions of MariaDB were not officially supported but may have functioned in older Mattermost releases.
 If you are running MariaDB now, migrating from MariaDB to the MySQL equivalent is recommended.

-It means core-mariadb is not supported.
+**It means any version of core-mariadb is not supported in Mattermost!**

 For further information visit [Driver Name](https://docs.mattermost.com/configure/environment-configuration-settings.html#driver-name).